Autodesk/sydevs/index.md

 ## About

-The SyDEVS C++ library provides a framework for implementating complex systems analysis and simulation code in a modular, hierarchical fashion.
+The SyDEVS open source C++ library provides a framework for implementating complex systems analysis and simulation code in a modular, hierarchical fashion.

 **In a nutshell, it will help make your simulation code scale.**